Genetic Studies of Genius: Criticism

 The study has been criticized for not having a generalizable sample.
 Moreover, Terman meddled in his subjects' lives, giving them letters of recommendation for jobs and college and pulling strings at Stanford to help them get admitted.
-This makes any life outcomes of the sample tainted and ungeneralizable.
+This makes the life outcomes of the sample biased and difficult to generalize.

 In his book Fads and Foibles in Modern Sociology and Related Sciences (p.
 70–76), sociologist Pitirim Sorokin criticized the research, saying that Terman's selected group of children with high IQs did about as well as a random group of children selected from similar family backgrounds would have done.

 As in any longitudinal study, it is possible that the characteristics and behaviors of the sample are a partial result of the era in which they lived.
 Indeed, many members of the sample could not attend college, due to the Great Depression and World War II.
 Almost half of women in the sample were homemakers for most of their lives.
 Despite these shortcomings, the data from the sample is often used for studies because there is no other group of people who have been followed for so long.